sezito2/Justice-Centered-Data-Design/src/01-Learning-JS/10-functions.md

 // Your use of the function code goes here
 ```

-E 1.8.3 Interactive Output
+E1 Interactive Output

 ```javascript
 // Your output variable here
 ```

-## E 1.9.2 - Create Your Own Function (with Conditions)!
+## E2.
+Create Your Own Function (with Conditions)!

 **Goal**: Write your own function using the 2024 absentee NC voter data.
 The only condition is to include conditions. `:-)`